mebusy/notes/dev_notes/note_18.06.md

 ### Orthogonal vectors and subspaces

-Subspace S is orthogonal to subspace T , means every vetor S is orthogonal to every vector in T.  If S is orthogonal to T, then they intersect only at 0 vector.
+Subspace S is orthogonal to subspace T , means every vetor S is orthogonal to every vector in T.

+If S is orthogonal to T, then they intersect only at 0 vector.

+Blackboard wall is **NOT** orthogonal to the floor.

 <h2 id="6d51fae8845c5c8fd88e68e74a9e2b51"></h2>